-Hospital malpractice or negligence occurs at an alarming rate and results in many needless injuries and deaths.
+Hospital malpractice or negligence occurs at an alarming rate, resulting in many needless injuries and deaths.
 Negligent hospitals and surgery centers should be held liable when the actions of their employees cause serious injury.
 If you have been injured due to hospital negligence, the “lawyers who are doctors” at Cullan & Cullan can help you determine fault and assess the extent of your injuries.
-We have successfully sued hospitals throughout the Kansas City area in both Missouri and Kansas and nationwide.
+Our medical malpractice attorneys have successfully sued hospitals nationwide throughout the Kansas City area in Missouri and Kansas.

 Hospital Liability for Employee Actions

-The liability of health care providers who provide care at a hospital can vary depending on the circumstances of the case and also vary a great deal from state to state.
+The liability of health care providers who provide care at a hospital can vary depending on the case's circumstances and a great deal from state to state.
 Generally, hospitals are liable for the actions of their employees and can be liable for the actions of others that the hospital has the right to control.

-Not every medical professional who is working in a hospital is a hospital employee or under the control of the hospital.
-In most facilities, the nurses, physical therapists, respiratory therapist, medical technicians, lab technicians, and some doctors are hospital employees.
-However, many doctors are independent contractors, rather than employees of the hospital.
+Not every medical professional working in a hospital is a hospital employee or under the control of the hospital.
+In most facilities, the nurses, physical therapists, respiratory therapists, medical technicians, lab technicians, and some doctors are hospital employees.
+However, many doctors are independent contractors rather than employees of the hospital.

-Hospitals have a duty to protect their patients.
-If a hospital grants staff privileges to an incompetent or dangerous doctor, that hospital might be held liable for the doctor’s negligent actions.
-If a hospital discovers that a doctor has become incompetent or dangerous, the hospital then has a duty to revoke his or her staff privileges.
-If a hospital has reason to believe a doctor is violating the hospital’s rules and procedures for safe patient care and does not protect the patient, the hospital may be deemed negligent.
+Hospitals must protect their patients.
+If a hospital grants staff privileges to an incompetent or dangerous doctor, that hospital might be liable for the doctor's negligent actions.
+If a hospital discovers that a doctor has become unfit and hazardous, the hospital has a duty to revoke staff privileges.
+If a hospital believes a doctor violates the hospital's rules and procedures for safe patient care and does not protect the patient, the hospital may be deemed negligent.

-Contact Our Kansas City Medical Malpractice Law Offices
+Contact Our Kansas City Medical Malpractice Attorney Today